Code-Institute-Submissions/nicer-tours/README.md

 Although many believe that Klein copyrighted this colour, he in atual fact only registered it in a Soleau envelope, and thus has no exclusive rights over the use of this colour.

+The Poiret One font was chosen as it reflects the period from which the city of Nice gained its modern prestige.
+It is a font that recalls the Belle Epoque period, from the early 20th Century, at time when Nice became famous not just with Europeans but also with the "nouveau riche" of the United States.
+A font that reminds of artistry, and is perfectly suited here as Nice is a city with a huge influence in the world of Modern Art.
+Its use on this site is designed to evoke this 1920s, 1930s period and the artistry that accompanied it.

 ## Future plans

 Get :pseudos to function as they should.

 Create a dump page for the modals.

-Add t&cs to scrolling popover using popper.js script instead of their own .html page.
+Add terms & conditions to scrolling popover using popper.js script instead of their own .html page.

 ## Cloning & deploying